What is a green car loan?

 Green car loans are personal loans tailored to the purchase of environmentally-friendly vehicles, as opposed to vehicles with an internal combustion engine requiring petrol or diesel as fuel.

 When lending to customers purchasing a vehicle with the environment front-of-mind, banks and lenders may require the vehicle to meet fuel-efficiency standards in order to meet loan eligibility criteria.
-All lenders are different, so this could include Co2-grams/km output, maximum fuel usage per 100km, or only extending the green loan option to hybrid or electric vehicles.
+All lenders are different, so this might include limits on CO₂ emissions (grams per kilometre), maximum fuel consumption (litres per 100km), or restricting green loans to hybrid and electric vehicles only.

 Green car loans may offer more competitive interest rates and repayment terms than traditional car loans as an incentive to consumers to choose an environmentally friendly option.
 In addition, green car loans can help borrowers save money on fuel costs and potentially benefit from tax incentives offered by state governments for purchasing environmentally friendly vehicles.